-Everybody wants to learn how to take care of a tooth filling.
-There are times when you hear that a friend has broken or lost their tooth filling.
-Somehow it needs to be repaired or replaced, and you wonder how that is even possible.
+Everybody wants to learn how to take care of tooth filling.
+Sometimes you hear that a friend has broken or lost their tooth filling.
+Somehow it needs to be repaired or replaced, and you wonder how that is possible.
 When it’s time to restore your smile with a tooth filling, your goal is to make sure your tooth filling does not need to be replaced or repaired.
 As you know, dental fillings are an effective treatment for someone experiencing a dental cavity.

 What is a dental cavity?